Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 By solving this system of eight equations with eight unknowns, we can determine the values of the coefficients:

 $$a=-20, b = 70, c = -84, d = 35, e = 0, f = 0, g = 0, h=0$$

+As a result, the polynomial will take the form [9]:

+$$s(\tau) = -20\tau^7 + 70\tau^6 - 84\tau^5 + 35\tau^4$$

+<ins>**Discussion:**</ins>
+The 4-5-6-7 interpolating polynomial offers an improvement over the 3-4-5 interpolating polynomial by incorporating higher-order terms.
+This enables a more precise representation of the desired trajectory, leading to enhanced accuracy and control.
+Additionally, the inclusion of jerk constraints in the interpolation process ensures smoother robot movements, reducing mechanical stress and instability.
+From all the point-to-point methods, this one proves to be the most reliable.

+FIGURE

 ## References:
 ------